ibm-cloud-docs/secure-enterprise/catalog-manifest.md

 :   URL to the architecture's release notes.

 `configuration`
 :   Section header for that specifies the configuration of deployment variables for specific variation.
-Catalog data types are used to extend native types and faciliate for a better user experience when you're working in the IBM Cloud console.
+Catalog data types are used to extend native types and facilitate for a better user experience when you're working in the {{site.data.keyword.cloud_notm}} console.
 If you are running your code on a local machine or another environment, the variables are not used.
 An example might be a catalog type of `password` that is used to extend the capabilities of a Terraform variable defined with a type of `string` so that it is treated as sensitive in the UI.

     ```json
     {